-Our results of operations may be significantly affected by many factors, such as uncertainty regarding the impacts of the COVID-19 pandemic, fluctuations in foreign exchange rates, changes in global economic conditions and customer demand and spending, inflation, labor market constraints, world events and existing and new domestic and foreign laws and regulations, as well as those factors outlined in Part II, Item 1A, "Risk Factors."
+Our results of operations may be significantly affected by many factors, such as changes in global economic conditions and customer demand and spending, inflation, labor market constraints, uncertainty regarding the impacts of fluctuations in foreign exchange rates, world events, existing and new domestic and foreign laws and regulations, as well as those factors outlined in Part II, Item 1A, "Risk Factors."

 Our revenue is primarily derived from usage-based fees we charge for certain of our products, which can lead to variability and at times create significant differences between forecasts and actual results.
 In addition, our product mix and mix of international and domestic customers may significantly impact our gross margin.
-Because usage trends by geographic region and by customer are inherently difficult to estimate, our actual results could differ significantly from our estimates.
+Because usage trends by geographic region and by customer are inherently difficult to estimate, our actual results could differ significantly from our estimates, particularly if market and industry specific conditions continue to shift.